-4. Speak.
 The first thing the disciples did when they discovered Jesus' empty tomb was run and tell others, to the point that they converted thousands to Christianity in a very short period of time.
 Jesus himself had to work hard (and unsuccessfully) to keep people from talking about the wonders of his presence and ministry.
-Many Christians find this difficult today because it is sometimes done intrusively.
-Yet joyfully sharing the good news of our faith is a basic component of it, and if our lives are truly changed by our beliefs, it is hard to keep it to ourselves.
+Many Christians find this difficult today because it can be done intrusively, but joyfully sharing the good news of our faith is a basic component of it, and if our lives are truly changed by our beliefs, it is hard to keep it to ourselves.

-9. Rest.
 Sabbath - it's not just a good idea, it's the Law.
-The 4th commandment: Remember the sabbath and keep it holy.
+The 4th commandment (or the 3rd, depending on how you count): Remember the sabbath and keep it holy.
 A day of rest is perhaps the most counter-cultural thing that Christians do, and it is a huge gift to the world.
 Jesus may have challenged some sabbath laws, but he absolutely retreated from the world and his work for rest and refreshment, to be alone with God.